 - Acupuncture – can be beneficial and, as an adjunct, can allow for the reduction of pain medication.

 - Surgery – rarely needed nor beneficial in most cases.

 - Environmental modifications – no-slip surfaces, ramps for climbing into cars and baby gates where needed to prevent falls.

 - Emotional support – emotions can affect pain response, so providing a supportive environment with lots of attention, cognitive stimulation and environmental enrichment can help with pain management.

 Many medications are available to treat osteoarthritis in both dogs and cats.
-Drug selection depends on many variables including medication costs and availability, and the presence of concurrent diseases.
-Especially in the case of NSAIDS, owners need to work with their veterinarians to determine which medication is best.
-Owners should NEVER administer any medications to their pets without first consulting with their family veterinarian!
+Drug selection depends on many variables, including medication costs, availability and concurrent diseases.
+Especially in the case of NSAIDs, owners need to work with their veterinarians to determine which medication is best.
+Owners should NEVER administer any medications to their pets without consulting their family veterinarian!

 The progressive nature of OA means many treatments fall short of providing adequate pain relief.
-In addition, older pets with concurrent conditions preclude the use of some medications, limiting therapy choice.
+In addition, older pets with concurrent conditions preclude using some medications, limiting therapy choices.
 Lastly, many therapies are associated with significant side effects, limiting their use in some patients.

 - Cannabinoids have received a lot of attention in both human and veterinary medicine and is another area of active research.

 - Platelet-derived products are currently being adapted from human and equine medicine for dogs.